-At Digital Storytelling of the Pacific Northwest, we believe in girls: their potential, their intelligence, and their creativity.
+Our tagline, “We believe in girls,” illustrates our commitment to encouraging girls’ potential, intelligence, and creativity.
 We believe that giving a girl the tools to express herself is one of the most powerful things anyone can do.